h2non/node-authrc/README.md

 [authrc](http://github.com/adesisnetlife/authrc) implementation for Node.js

-`Note that this is still an beta implementation`
+`Note that this is still a beta implementation`

 ## About